semji/reputationvip.github.io/_posts/2015-07-08-elasticsearch-is-coming.md

 ***

-## Theoretical approach : What's under the armor of Elasticsearch ?
+## Theoretical approach: What's under the armor of Elasticsearch ?

 In this part, I will talk about the main concepts that run Elasticsearch, about Apache Lucene and the full-text research.
 I will also give you an overview of data analysis, and how it is performed by Elasticsearch and Apache Lucene.
 Finally, I will talk a bit about the architecture Elasticsearch is based on.